-But then another report from around the same time suggested that the best performing marketing medium was magazine advertising, with an ROI of 130%.
+The conclusion was that email marketing was the undisputed champion of course, but it also appeared that this largely referred to “email marketing” as being promotional campaigns which is of course pure marketing.
+Just to confuse things another report suggested that the best performing marketing medium was magazine advertising, with an ROI of 130%.
 Online banner advertising generated an impressive 110% ROI, and traditional TV advertising varied but generally was found to fall within a range of 60-80% ROI.
 There were some qualifying remarks regarding the magazine advertising which highlighted that while the return was very good, the audience and reach was limited.

 And finally, one of my (small’ish) concerns with focussing on ROI as a definitive measure is that it doesn’t accurately capture the broader impact of good marketing.
 Creating brand awareness and trust; generating word of mouth opportunities; breaking down barriers to doing business which thereby increase the conversion rates on other prospects….all of these types of things can be attributed in part to a good marketing campaign, but are not necessarily reflected in the ROI for a particular campaign or medium.

-However, how easy is it to get banners included in your branded email that highlight your services and product range, and have those going out as constant reminders thousands of times per month to clients and prospects?
-The return doesn’t have to be great to make that worthwhile in reality, does it?
-It is just a simple way to boost the ROI for your email system while going about your daily business.
+How easy would it be to get banners included in your branded email that highlight your services and product range, and have those going out as constant reminders thousands of times per month to clients and prospects?
+I dare say most advisory firms wouldn’t have to get too many extra services or clients onboard from that to make the spend VERY worthwhile…It seems a very simple way to boost the ROI for your email system while going about your daily business.